MicrosoftDocs/azure-devops-docs/docs/ecosystem/sharepoint/deprecation/features-removed-when-disabling-sharepoint-integration.md

 * Rename your team project
 * Rename your collection

 If any of these changes are made, then you can replace the URL in the [Page Viewer web part](https://support.office.com/en-us/article/Display-a-Web-page-on-a-SharePoint-page-by-adding-the-Page-Viewer-Web-Part-7F61FEEC-9B3D-4805-A960-07636BA59527) with the full URL to the SSRS Report.
-See [Update SSRS Report after SharePoint is disabled](./update-ssrs-report.md)

 ## Quick links on a SharePoint site
 Quick links are listed on the left side navigation pane of a TFS SharePoint site.
 Quick links were supported by **tfsRedirect.aspx**.
 TFS SharePoint sites were created with the following Quick Links: